IwanHofstra/gevpro_final_project/README.md

 Make sure you have installed python, and the modules Pandas, seaborn and matplotlib.pyplot press run all on the Jupyter Notebook and all the results should pop up!

+We have also added a small test to make sure the data is cleaned. this test is called test_data_cleaning.py and here is how you run it:
+- Make sure you have pytest installed (in your terminal):
+"pip install pytest"

+-Run the test in your terminal:
+"pytest test_data_cleaning.py"

 ## stakeholder value:
 The stakeholder now has valuable data on what variables influence the ratings of the games.
 The strongest variable was price.
 Price influenced the games rating a lot, and is very important in making a game.
 Playtime also played a role in the ratings, and should be a key factor to strive for when developing a game.
 Variables that are not worth a lot regarding ratings are the genres.
 These variables should be chosen purely by what is your preference, not if you want good ratings.